|

 Directions

-Taking a sharp pair of kitchen scissors or a knife cut the vanilla pod down the center to help it release its flavor.
+Taking a sharp pair of kitchen scissors or a sharp knife cut the vanilla pod down the center to help it release its flavor.

 If using a shorter mason jar go ahead and snip it in half to fit the jar.
 You will need 1 1/2 per 8 oz mason jar.
 For pint-size mason jars, you will need 3 pods per jar.